[Editor's note: This article was updated in 2024.]

 Employees

 The final and perhaps most importance line of defense is your employees.
-Over 90 percent of successful data breaches start with phishing attacks, which use emails to lure employees into clicking on something they shouldn’t.
+More than 90% of successful data breaches start with phishing attacks, which use emails to lure employees into clicking on something they shouldn’t.

 Make sure you provide your employees with security awareness training, which is required under the FTC Safeguards Rule.
 Also put policies and procedures in place designed to increase security, such as: